 Decarboxylation is the process of heating cannabis to activate the compounds within the plant.

-Once the cannabinoids are activated, they can freely and directly interact with the endocannabinoid system’s receptors in the brain and throughout the body to elicit their effects, including the intoxicating effects of THC.
-Without being decarboxylated, THC is present as THCA, its non-intoxicating acidic version.
+Once the cannabinoids are activated, they can freely and directly interact with the endocannabinoid system’s receptors located in the brain and throughout the body.
+This interaction between the activated cannabinoids and the ECS receptors brings about the intoxicating effects of THC.
+Without being decarboxylated, THC is present as THCA, which is a non-intoxicating acidic version of the cannabinoid.
+Therefore, marijuana that has not been decarboxylated will not have any intoxicating effects.

 There are more than 100 cannabinoids so far discovered in cannabis.
-For them to be able to interact with the body in the manner that cannabis consumers typically rely on and expect – including THC’s telltale euphoria – cannabinoids have to undergo decarboxylation’s chemical reaction.
+For them to interact with the body in the manner that cannabis consumers typically rely on and expect (such as THC’s telltale euphoria), cannabinoids have to undergo decarboxylation’s chemical reaction.

 Why is Decarboxylation Important?

-Decarboxylation is a necessary process for consuming marijuana in edibles and tinctures because it activates the plant material’s variety of cannabinoids – including tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Decarboxylation is a necessary process for consuming marijuana in both edibles and tinctures because it activates the plant material’s variety of cannabinoids.
+More specifically, decarboxylation activates any and all tetrahydrocannabinol (THC) and cannabidiol (CBD) found in the cannabis plant.

-Fresh, unheated marijuana flower does contain cannabinoid acids, but until they’re heated up, these compounds remain in an inactive form.
+Fresh, unheated marijuana flowers contain cannabinoid acids, but unless the flowers are heated up, the compounds remain in an inactive form.

-While there are benefits to consuming raw cannabis and its cannabinoid acids, vitamins, and nutrients, doing so will not cause any psychoactive effect.
-Juicing of cannabis leaves and consuming raw cannabis buds are popular among those looking to take advantage of cannabinoid acids.
+There are some benefits to consuming raw cannabis and unheated cannabinoid acids, as it contains vitamins and nutrients.
+Juicing of cannabis leaves and consuming raw cannabis buds are popular among those looking to take advantage of the presence of cannabinoid acids.
+However, doing so will not cause any psychoactive effects.

-Specifically, decarboxylation converts tetrahydrocannabinolic acid (THCA), a non-psychoactive cannabinoid acid, into THC, the compound most commonly associated with marijuana that causes a euphoric high.
-It also converts cannabidiolic acid (CBDA) into CBD, a sought-after cannabinoid in recent years.
+Decarboxylation converts tetrahydrocannabinolic acid (THCA), a non-psychoactive cannabinoid acid, into THC, the compound most commonly associated with marijuana that causes a euphoric feeling.
+The process also works to convert cannabidiolic acid (CBDA) into CBD, giving users access to the much sought-after cannabinoid.

-THC and CBD act as partial agonists or agonists of the endocannabinoid system’s cannabinoid receptors – CB1 and CB2.
-The endocannabinoid system is a regulatory network responsible for regulating many of the body’s functions – including sleep, mood, appetite, and pain and immune response.
+THC and CBD act as partial agonists or agonists of the endocannabinoid system’s cannabinoid receptors, specifically the receptors known as CB1 and CB2.
+The endocannabinoid system is a regulatory network responsible for regulating many of the body’s functions.

 This interaction between the activated cannabinoids and cannabinoid receptors alters the release of neurotransmitters in the brain, yielding a host of effects.
 THC’s psychotropic effects, for example, come about because it activates brain CB1 receptors.

-This is why for medical marijuana patients who rely on the effects of these active compounds, decarboxylation is a crucial step.
+This is why decarboxylation is a crucial step for medical marijuana patients who rely on the effects of these active compounds.

 What Causes Decarboxylation?

 Decarboxylation of marijuana occurs when at least one of the following two things happen.
-Partial decarboxylation occurs when the flower naturally dries and ages during curing.
-Decarboxylation also occurs when the marijuana plant material is exposed to heat.
+Partial decarboxylation occurs when the flower naturally dries and ages during the curing process.
+Decarboxylation can also occur when the marijuana plant material is exposed to heat.

-If you were to leave your marijuana material out in the open, over time the cannabinoid acids would gradually convert into their active forms before eventually degrading.
-Drying and curing marijuana flower over time also triggers partial decarboxylation.
+If you were to leave your marijuana material out in the open, gradually the cannabinoid acids would convert into their active forms.
+However, be careful because if you leave marijuana material out in the open for too long, it will eventually degrade.
+Drying and curing marijuana flower over time also can trigger partial decarboxylation.

 You can also force decarboxylation by heating your cannabis.
-Marijuana plant material needs to be exposed to a temperature of at least 220 degrees F for about 30 minutes to fully decarboxylate.
-This will allow the cannabinoids to decarb without vaporizing them.
-If you make edibles, the internal heat of your marijuana-infused baked goods likely won’t reach this temperature, which is why many advise that flower needs to be decarboxylated even before it is added to cooked foods or used to make cannabutter.
+Marijuana plant material needs to be exposed to a temperature of at least 220 degrees F for about 30 minutes in order to ensure full decarboxylation.
+This will allow the cannabinoids found in marijuana to decarb without vaporizing them.

-Due to exposure to high temperatures, smoking, dabbing, or vaporizing marijuana instantaneously decarboxylates cannabinoids, making them active in the smoke or vapor, so they can quickly go to work once they’re absorbed through inhalation.
+Exposure to high temperatures instantaneously decarboxylates cannabinoids.
+Therefore, smoking, dabbing, or vaporizing marijuana instantly makes the THC and CBD active in the smoke or vapor, allowing the cannabinoids to quickly go to work once they’re absorbed through inhalation.

 How Do You Decarboxylate Your Marijuana?

-Whether you grow your own marijuana, or have purchased marijuana flower from your local dispensary, you can easily decarboxylate it with the help of a baking sheet and your home oven.
-Here’s a full list of what you’ll need and a step-by-step explanation of how to decarboxylate your marijuana.
+Whether you grow your own marijuana or have purchased some marijuana flower from your local dispensary, you can easily decarboxylate from the comfort of your own home.
+All you need to get started is a baking sheet and an oven.
+Below we lay out exactly what you’ll need and the steps to take to decarboxylate your marijuana.

 - Marijuana flower